meyayl/docker-unionfs-mount/README.md

 ## Docker Swarm
 Since the container needs to be run in privliged mode, this image can not be used on Docker Swarm.
 Sadly, Docker Swarm lacks support for priviliged containers.
-It is based on alpine linux.
-For shell access while the container is running, `docker exec -it unionfs-mount /bin/bash`.